axoflow/axosyslog-core-docs/content/chapter-destinations/configuring-destinations-sql/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

 The `sql()` driver sends messages into an SQL database.
 Currently the Microsoft SQL (MSSQL), MySQL, Oracle, PostgreSQL, and SQLite databases are supported.
+Starting with {{% param "product.abbrev" %}} 4.0, type information is automatically added to the stored columns if available.
+For details, see {{% xref "/chapter-concepts/concepts-value-pairs/specifying-data-types/_index.md" %}}.

 ## Declaration: